≡ Menu

 • “Available Credit Lines.

-* Ford’s available credit line is obtained from the company’s 1Q 2023 10-Q report.
+* Ford’s available credit line is obtained from the company’s 2023 10-K report.

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.

-Apart from having its own cash, Ford Motor Company, the automotive segment, in particular, utilizes extra liquidity from its committed credit facilities.
+Apart from having its own cash, Ford Motor Company, the automotive segment, in particular, has access to extra liquidity from its committed credit facilities.

-For example, the quote above shows that Ford Motor Company, primarily the automotive segment, as of 1Q 2023, had a total amount of $19.3 billion USD of extra liquidity, which came primarily from its bank facilities.
+For example, the quote above shows that Ford Motor Company, primarily the automotive segment, as of 4Q 2023, had up to $19.4 billion in available credit.
+Of this amount, roughly $1.8 billion was utilized, leaving gross facilities of $17.6 billion.

 Conclusion